-When the department of Home Affairs refuses your nomination or visa, it can come as a major blow.
+When the Department of Home Affairs refuses your nomination or visa application, it can come as a major blow.

 Although you’re dealing with a very stressful situation, you need to be aware of your visa appeal rights and act in a timely manner.